 On August 4, 2006, AOL accidentally published the complete search histories of 657,426 of its users.
 They replaced screen names with numbers and called it anonymous.
 It was not.
 Within days, journalists had put a real name and face to User #4417749.
-What the internet found in the rest of the dataset was considerably darker: a user researching how to kill his wife, a man whose church youth group searches sat next to something the internet did not forget, and — according to a Something Awful deep dive and a recent blameitonjorge video — a user whose search history may be connected to a real 1983 cold case murder victim.
+What the internet found in the rest of the dataset was considerably darker: a user researching how to kill his wife, a man whose church youth group searches sat next to something the internet did not forget, and — now confirmed against the raw dataset by reader Andrew — a user whose search history is directly connected to a real 1983 cold case murder victim.
 Rita has read the dataset record.
-Here is what is documented, what is attributed, and what you should treat with appropriate skepticism.
+Here is what is documented, what is confirmed, and what the primary record actually shows.

 AOL Had a Great Idea.
 It Was a Catastrophic Idea.